-MALA 60803 - Pax Americana: United States Foreign Relations in the Twentieth Century answers by tracing the development of a global American foreign policy from the period following the Spanish-American War until the end of the Cold War.
+MALA 60803 - Pax Americana: United States Foreign Relations in the Twentieth Century

+Now that the Cold War is over and the 20th century is coming to a close, how well did the United States fulfill its destiny of making the past hundred years the "American Century" that so many Americans predicted in the 1890s?
+This course offers some perspectives as answers by tracing the development of a global American foreign policy from the period following the Spanish-American War until the end of the Cold War.
 It also examines the forces - both foreign and domestic - that influenced those policies as the United States tried to formulate new diplomacies to meet each of the ever changing challenges in world affairs of this most dynamic century.